openebs-archive/openebs-docs/docs/quickstart.md

         <li>For using features like Local PV and Backup & Restore, you must require Kubernetes version 1.13 or above.
         </li>
         <li>For provisioning cStor volume via CSI driver support and performing basic operations on this volume such as expanding volume and snapshot & clone, you must require Kubernetes version 1.14 or above</li>
-        <li>Understand the <a href="/docs/next/prerequisites.html">pre-requisites</a> for your Kubernetes platform</li>
+        <li>Understand the <a href="/V140/docs/next/prerequisites.html">pre-requisites</a> for your Kubernetes platform</li>
-        <li>Start <a href="/docs/next/installation.html">installation </a> through OpenEBS operator.</li>
+        <li>Start <a href="/V140/docs/next/installation.html">installation </a> through OpenEBS operator.</li>
         <li>For production deployments or to test OpenEBS volumes on real disks, create cStorPools, cStor-StorageClasses and start provisioning volumes using the newly created cStor-StorageClasses.
-More details can be find from <a href="/docs/next/ugcstor.html">here.</a></li>
+More details can be find from <a href="/V140/docs/next/ugcstor.html">here.</a></li>
         <li>For high performance required applications which manage their own replication, data protection and other storage features, provision OpenEBS Local PV.
+More details can be find from <a href="/V140/docs/next/uglocalpv.html">here.</a></li>
-More details can be find from <a href="/docs/next/uglocalpv.html">here.</a></li>
+        <li>For smaller capacity workloads in general and if there is no requirement of snapshot and clone, provision Jiva volume.
+More details can be find from <a href="/V140/docs/next/jivaguide.html">here.</li>
     </ul>